 Course overview

-This course aims to equip learners with the skills to develop knowledge of creative research processes and practice: in physical, cultural and ethical contexts.
+This course aims to equip students with the skills to develop knowledge of creative research processes and practice: in physical, cultural and ethical contexts.
 Students will gain skills in creative strategies: materials, composition, structure and technical requirements, technique, use and application.
 Students will develop a range of skills in creative research including identification and problem framing, interpreting and writing a project proposal, communication for presentation and consultation.
 This course aligns with the program's intent to provide specialist knowledge and skills applicable to professional practice in art and design fields.

 Course learning outcomes